Emmanuel Nwude: Aftermath and trial

 At the request of former Nigerian President Olusegun Obasanjo, the Economic and Financial Crimes Commission was created by the Nigerian Parliament in 2002.
 In February 2004, Amaka Anajemba, Emmanuel Nwude, Emmanuel Ofolue, Nzeribe Okoli, and Obum Osakwe (Christian Anajemba was deceased at this point), were all arrested and charged in the Abuja High Court with 86 counts of "fraudulently seeking advance fees" and 15 counts of bribery related to the case.
 They pleaded not guilty.
-They were immediately warned off of bribing the court staff by Abuja High Court Judge Lawal Gumi, after he alleged that money was going around.
+They were immediately cautioned against bribing the court staff by Abuja High Court Judge Lawal Gumi, after he alleged that money was circulating.

 The defense team assured that "nothing would be done to bring scandal to the administration of justice."
 Four Nigerian companies, Fynbaz, Emrus, Ocean Marketing and the African Shelter Bureau also faced charges and pleaded not guilty.
 In July 2004, Judge Lawal Gumi threw out the case, claiming that since the crime did not take place in Abuja, he had no jurisdiction, and said that the proper place for the case would be the Lagos High Court.

 The defendants were immediately rearrested after stepping outside the courthouse and the case was moved to Lagos.
 In 2005, Nwude attempted to bribe Nuhu Ribadu, then head of the commission, with $75,000 cash.
 He was charged in connection with the attempted bribery in addition to the attempted kidnapping of a prosecution witness.
 In July 2005, Amaka Anajemba admitted to helping Anajemba and was sentenced to two and a half years in prison and ordered to repay $25.5 million.

 During Nwude's trial, there was a bomb scare that caused the courthouse to be evacuated.
 Emmanuel Nwude and Nzeribe Okoli pleaded guilty after testimony from Sakaguchi in hopes of a more lenient sentence, and were sentenced to 29 years in prison collectively, with Nwude receiving five consecutive sentences of five years, totaling 25, and Okoli receiving four.
 The entirety of Nwude's assets were confiscated to be returned to the victim and a $10 million fine was imposed to be paid to the Nigerian federal government.
 It was the first major conviction for the EFCC.
 He was released from prison in 2006.

 Nwude filed a lawsuit to recover his seized assets after he was released from prison, on the grounds that some of the assets were acquired before the offense was committed.
 He has already reclaimed at least $52 Million.
 As of May 8, 2015, the matter is being heard by the Lagos Division of the Court of Appeal.